JLRipley314/teuk-fortran-2020/docs/Documentation.md

 in the designated output directory.

 ## Contribution

+If you have any questions, please email Justin Ripley at: ripley {at} illinois {dot} edu

 Thank you to **Hengrui Zhu** for asking many hard questions about the code.